eCHTorc/eCHTorc.github.io/index.md

 </p>

 <p>
 Special thanks to <a href="https://sites.google.com/view/jkeyes"> Jesse Keyes</a> for building this website.
-It was last updated in July 2026.
+It was last updated in August 2026.
 </p>
 </div>